 But Rios had an interview with ESPN that went well past its time and so he started to train 20 minutes late.
 Roach showed up at 11 and after waiting for 10 minutes, moved to Garcia and wanted the gym.

 Both trainers had a point.
 Rios wasn't able to finish his workout because he began late, and he was close to being done.
 But Roach had the schedule set and he deserved the opportunity to begin his workout as close to on time as possible.

-The ugly scenario that unfolded could have been avoided had officials from Top Rank taken charge and anticipated that something could happen.
+The ugly scenario that unfolded could have been avoided had officials from Top Rank having taken charge and anticipating that something could happen.